zammad/zammad-documentation/api-intro.rst

 Request Format
 ==============

-The Zammad API is a JSON API, so you need to set a "Content-Type: application/json" in each http call.
-If you do not so, you will get and text/html response.
+Zammad uses JSON for its API, so you need to set a "Content-Type: application/json" in each HTTP call.
+Otherwise the response will be text/html.

 Example::